halbarry/halbarry/README.md

 no dni i hide/block freely

- - just know i have alot of personal headcanons so if you dont like that, i suggest blocking me. also i hate chr1$ pr@tt and his stans. mcu gotg is my comfort. other hal fictkins iwc, u can attract me with a star lord skin or barry allen https://guns.lol/halbarry
+ - just know i have alot of personal headcanons so if you dont like that, i suggest blocking me. also i hate chr1$ pr@tt and his stans. mcu gotg is my comfort. other hal fictkins iwc https://guns.lol/halbarry

   <p align="right">